dansysanalyst/pest-docs/installation.md

 <div class="code-snippet">
     <img src="/assets/img/pestinstall.webp?1" style="--lines: 10" />
 </div>

+If you're planning on using Browser Testing, you can install the `pest-plugin-browser` package to get started with browser testing in Pest.
+For more information, check out the [Browser Testing](/docs/browser-testing) documentation.

 **Optionally**, if you are migrating from PHPUnit, you can use the `pest-plugin-drift` package to automatically convert your PHPUnit tests to Pest.
 For more information, check out the [Migrating from PHPUnit](/docs/migrating-from-phpunit-guide) guide.